 \section{Leave-one-out-, Bootstrap- and Cross-Conformal Anomaly Detection}

-Leave-one-out-, bootstrap- and cross-conformal anomaly detection extends the standard \textit{split-conformal} approach by resampling schemes regarding model training and calibration.
-Without the need for a dedicated calibration set $\mathcal{D}_{\text{calib}}$, respective approaches make more efficient use of the available training data $\mathcal{D}$ that may be difficult or expensive to obtain in certain contexts.
-Resulting anomaly detectors are less prone to unstable estimates due to \textit{unlucky} splits that may induce bias to the calibration procedure.
-With that, they mitigate implications posed by the dependence on a single subset $\mathcal{D}_{\text{cal}}$.
+Leave-one-out-, bootstrap-, and cross-conformal anomaly detection extend the standard split-conformal approach by using resampling schemes for model training and calibration.
+Without the need for a dedicated calibration set \(\mathcal{D}_{\text{calib}}\), respective approaches make more efficient use of the available data \(\mathcal{D}\), which may be difficult or expensive to obtain in certain contexts.
+The resulting anomaly detectors can be less sensitive to unstable estimates arising from unlucky splits, which may induce bias in the calibration procedure.
+With that, they mitigate sensitivity to a single calibration split.